-We may not be able to obtain orphan drug exclusivity for our product candidates.
+\ We may not be able to obtain orphan drug exclusivity for our product candidates.
 If our competitors are able to obtain orphan drug exclusivity for their products that are the same drug as our product candidates, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.

 Regulatory authorities in some jurisdictions, including the United States and Europe, may designate drugs for relatively small patient populations as orphan drugs.
-Although we have obtained orphan designation for Chenodal®, Cholbam®, sparsentan, and RE-024, and expect to seek orphan drug designations from the FDA for RE-034, there can be no assurance that there will be any benefits associated with such designation, or that the FDA will grant orphan status.
-We have filed for orphan designation from the European Medicines Agency (the "EMA"), for sparsentan in the EU, and expect to seek orphan designation from the EMA for RE-024 and RE-034.
+Although we have obtained orphan designation for sparsentan, and RE-024, and expect to seek orphan drug designations from the FDA for RE-034, there can be no assurance that there will be any benefits associated with such designation, or that the FDA will grant orphan status.
+We have filed for orphan designation from the EMA for RE-034.
 There can be no assurance that we will successfully obtain such designations.
 If we are unable to secure orphan status in either Europe or the United States it may have a material negative effect on our share price.